run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 ---------------------------------

 The services linked to our platform give the necessary support to your business.
-By adopting the technologies contained in CITSmart, your organization can create the best increase alternatives, with the guarantee of the best ROI, when compared to the market solutions.
+By adopting the technologies contained in 4biz, your organization can create the best increase alternatives, with the guarantee of the best ROI, when compared to the market solutions.